paulrobertlloyd/paulrobertlloyd-v4/src/_content/articles/2011-07-18-the_architecture_of_brasilia.md

   alignment: 'bleed'
 %}

 One of Niemeyer favourite tricks is show to his buildings suspended off the ground.
-Brasília is no different, and here it's often accomplished by the use of a distinctive pillar design, perhaps one that draws its inspiration from the city's layout.
+Brasília is no different, and here it’s often accomplished by the use of a distinctive pillar design, perhaps one that draws its inspiration from the city’s layout.
 These pillars can be seen at the Supreme Court, the Presidential Residence and at the Presidential Palace.

 ## Entry